ccmlab-ubc/ccmlab-site/teaching.md

-## Teaching
+### Teaching

 Hyosub teaches the following three courses during the regular academic term at UBC.
-While the courses are all unique, common themes across them include an emphasis on active engagement with the material, skills-based assessments, and projects that involve applying the knowledge gained to topics that are of intrinsic interest to the student.
+While the courses are all unique, common themes across them include an emphasis on active learning, a focus on developing tangible skills and skills-based assessments, and projects that involve applying the knowledge gained to answer questions of intrinsic interest to the student.

-### Winter Term 1 (Sept-Dec)
+#### Winter Term 1 (September - December)
 ---

 #### KIN 482E: Programming and Data Science for the Behavioural and Neural Sciences